Chisom83/Pizza-Pro-Analysis/README.md

   - Interactive dashboard creation.

 ## Analysis Methodology
-The dataset, provided as a CSV file, was loaded into Power BI, and the following steps were carried out to prepare it for analysis.
+The dataset, provided as a CSV file was loaded into Power BI and the following steps were carried out to prepare it for analysis.
 1. Data Cleaning
    - Ensured data consistency by correcting misspelled words and filling missing values using the Find and Replace function.
-   - Removed unnecessary columns that were not relevant to the analysis.
+   - Removed unnecessary columns that were not relevant for the analysis.
 For instance, the "Hour" column and "Pizza Type ID" were deleted since the  "Name" column already provided the necessary information.

 2. Data Transformation & Integration
    - Merged the three tables into a single table for streamlined analysis.